Meeting Time: October 21, 2021 at 1:30pm HST

 • Default_avatar

-Leonard Yu almost 3 years ago
+Leonard Yu about 3 years ago

 As a long time avid tennis player I am opposed to changing tennis courts to pickle ball.
 The tennis court usage i(makawao and Hailemaile) is low due to poor conditions, not interest.
 If money was spent to make these courts playable, they would be highly utilized